A discrete framework for the interpolation of Banach spaces: Introduction

 The above suggests to build the $\ell^q$-interpolation framework in a setting of Banach spaces equipped with an $\ell^q$-space of sequences, instead of having the construction of the sequence space built into the framework.
 It turns out that, for a major part of the theory, the space of sequences does not even need to resemble some kind of $\ell^q$-structure, which opens the door for us to set up a very general theory of interpolation.

-The advantage of such a general theory of interpolation is that it allows us to develop other modern interpolation methods, such as the Rademacher- and $\gamma$-methods, simultaneously.
+The advantage of such a general theory of interpolation is that it allows us to develop other modern interpolation methods, such as the Rademacher and $\gamma$-methods, simultaneously.
 These two methods are closely connected to the $H^\infty$-calculus of sectorial operators \cite{KKW06,KLW19}.
 This functional calculus can be thought of as an extension of the spectral theory of self-adjoint operators on Hilbert spaces.
 It was initially developed by McIntosh and collaborators \cite{CDMY96,Mc86}, motivated by the longstanding Kato square root problem, which was eventually solved in \cite{AHLT02} using techniques inspired by the $H^\infty$-calculus.
 For a general introduction to the $H^\infty$-calculus we refer the reader to \cite{HNVW17,We06}.

 Verifying the boundedness of the $H^\infty$-calculus for concrete operators can get quite involved.
 A powerful tool for this are comparison principles, which allow one to transfer the property of having a bounded $H^\infty$-calculus from one sectorial operator to another.
-Such principles, based on the Rademacher and $\gamma$-interpolation methods, have been developed in e.g.\ \cite{KKW06,KW17}.
-Although these principles can be successfully applied in a variety of situations, sometimes one does not have an easier second operator to compare with.
-One way to roughly interpret the comparison principle from \cite{KW17} is as a certain interpolation identity, where the role of the second operator, that is in some sense close to the operator of interest, is to provide enough structure to guarantee this identity.
-In order to overcome the unavailability of an easier second operator, one could try to establish the relevant interpolation identity more directly.
-However, at the moment the Rademacher- and $\gamma$-methods are not thoroughly enough developed \emph{yet} to follow such an approach.
+Such principles, based on the Rademacher and $\gamma$-interpolation methods, have been developed in e.g.\ \cite{KKW06,KLW19, KW17}.